eggnstone/eggnstone_amazon_chime/README.md

 ## ~~Web~~

-Not included yet and currently time to do so.
+Not included yet and currently no time to do so.
 Sorry.

 **References**
 * https://aws.github.io/amazon-chime-sdk-js/